temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 The `SubscriptionWorkflow()` function needs a `for` loop to continue sending emails.
-The `for` loop executes the email Activity while `IsSubscribed` is `true`, and will even pause the Workflow between emails.
+The `for` loop executes the email Activity while `IsSubscribed` is `true`, and even uses a Timer to pause the Workflow between emails.
-You can define this in seconds, days, months, or even years, depending on your business logic.
+The Timer can pause the Workflow for seconds, days, months, or even years, depending on your business logic.

 Add the following code to run a `for` loop: